Teegaon

+Muka Baba holds a special place in the cultural and spiritual life of the village.
+Many people from surrounding areas also visit the shrine, especially during local religious gatherings.
+The site is considered a symbol of faith and unity among the villagers.

 Geography

 It is located 79 kilometres west of the district headquarters, Chhindwara, 8 km from Pandhurna, and 244 km from the state capital, Bhopal.
 Teegaon is on the border of the Chhindwara District and Nagpur District and near the Maharashtra state border.
 It is the 26th biggest village by area in the sub district.
 Meanwhile, 0.04 square kilometer (1%) of the village is covered by forest.

 Economy

 Teegaon's economy is based mainly upon Agriculture.
 The village has a post office and a branch of Allahabad Bank.
 It has a primary school, several convents and a high school.

 Transport

 Teeagon is on the Nagpur-Bhopal Highway (NH47).
 The nearest railway station is within the village.
 The nearest airport is Dr. Babasaheb Ambedkar International Airport, Nagpur (87.4 km) and RAJABHOJ international Airport, Bhopal (253.1 km).

 Demographics

 The native language of Teegaon is Hindi and most of the village people either communicate using Hindi and Marathi.